fsprojects/FAKE/help/canopy.md

 	    //go to url
 	    url "http://localhost:81/canopy/testpages/"

-	    //assert that the element with an id of 'welcome' has
+	    //assert that the element with an id of 'welcome' has the text 'Welcome' "#welcome" == "Welcome"
-	    //the text 'Welcome'
-	    "#welcome" == "Welcome"

 	//run all tests